From Small Scales to Large Scales: Distance-to-Measure Density based Geometric Analysis of Complex Data: Distributional Limits

-To conclude this section and in order to illustrate that the showcased regularity of the DTM-function $\dtm$ and the DTM-density $\fdtm$ does not only hold for one-dimensional settings, we consider two simple examples in $\R^2$ next.
-As the derivation of the family $(F_x^{-1})_{x\in\X}$ can be incredibly time consuming, we restrict ourselves in the following to the case $m=1$. \begin{example}[Continued] Recall that $\X=[0,1]^2$, $\muX$ stands for the uniform distribution on $\X$ and that $m=1$.
+Since $d\sigma^{0}$ corresponds to integration with respect to the counting measure, the DTM-density of a one-dimensional Euclidean metric measure space is unbounded if there are $u\in\X$ with $|\nabla\dtm(u)|=0$ (this is the case in Example \ref{ex:first ex} and Example \ref{ex:example 2}).
+However, it is important to note that this behavior mainly occurs for one-dimensional Euclidean metric measure spaces.
+For higher dimensional spaces, the area (w.r.t. $d\sigma^{d-1}$) of the set $A=\{x\in\X:||\nabla\dtm(u)||=0\}$, is usually a null set.
+Hence, it is possible that the density $\fdtm$ defined in \eqref{eq:general derivative} remains bounded even if $A$ is non-empty (see Example \ref{ex:constant part} and Example \ref{ex:2d nonunif}).\\ To conclude this section and in order to illustrate that the showcased regularity of the DTM-function $\dtm$ and the DTM-density $\fdtm$ does not only hold for one-dimensional settings, we consider two simple examples in $\R^2$ next.
+As the derivation of the family $(F_x^{-1})_{x\in\X}$ is in general very cumbersome, we restrict ourselves to the case $m=1$. \begin{example}[Continued] Recall that $\X=[0,1]^2$, $\muX$ stands for the uniform distribution on $\X$ and that $m=1$.
 Based on our previous considerations it is possible to derive $\fdtmone$ explicitly (see Section \ref{subsec:details ex 3} for the derivation).
 As illustrated in Figure \ref{fig:dtmden}, the density $\fdtmone$ is continuous.
 Moreover, it is twice continuously differentiable inside its support for $y\neq \frac{5}{12}$, which is also the only point where the requirements of \eqref{eq:set level set cond} are not met, as discussed previously. \end{example} We note that the density $\fdtmone$ derived in Example \ref{ex:constant part} is constant on $[1/6,5/12]$.
 This kind of behavior is also expressed when considering a disc in $\R^2$ equipped with the uniform distribution (it is easy to verify that $\fdtmone$ is a constant function in this case).
 It is well known that it is difficult for kernel density estimators to approximate constant pieces or a constant function.
 However, it is not reasonable to assume that the data stems from a uniform distribution over a compact set in many applications (such as chromatin loop analysis).
 More often, it is possible to assume that the data generating distribution is more concentrated in the center of the considered set.
 The final example of this section showcases that in such a case the corresponding DTM-signature admits a density without any constant parts even on the disk. \begin{example} Let $\X$ denote a disk in $\R^2$ centered at $(0,0)$ with radius 1 and let $\muX$ denote probability measure with density

 In this framework, we derive $\dtmone$ and $\fdtmone$ in Section \ref{subsec:details ex 4}.
 We observe that the level sets $\Gamma_y$ (of $\dtmone$) are contained in $\X$ for any $y\in [1/3,4/3]$, i.e., condition \eqref{eq:set level set cond} is met for all $y\in(1/3,4/3)$ in this setting.
 Further, we realize that $\fdtmone$ (see Figure \ref{fig:dtmden} for an illustration) is smooth and nowhere constant on the interior of its support. \end{example}